 We have a dual-channel configuration that can support sixty-four gigabytes of DDR4 Ram overclockable up to 4400 MHz, That’s is 133 MHz more than on the equivalent board on its competition.

-This board can support two M.2 solid-state drive, which is OPTANE(They can swap data up to 32 gigabits per sec each).
+This board can support two M.2 solid-state drives, which is OPTANE(They can swap data up to 32 gigabits per sec each).
 Still, of course, this will generate a lot of heat and potentially cause some thermal throttling, and that’s why MSI has provided a thermal shield, which itself is equipped with thermal pads.